pscally1005/pscally1005.github.io/_posts/recipes/sweet-spreads/2023-06-21-butternut.markdown

 - Place the cut side down on the <a href='https://amzn.to/45sRAsB'>cookie sheet</a>.
 Prick the skin of the <a href='/misc/veggies#butternut-squash'>butternut squash</a> with a fork

-- Roast for about 50-70 minutes, or until tender.
-A <a href='https://amzn.to/4jlDKwc'>knife</a> should be able to easily pierce through it without any force
+- Roast for about 75-90 minutes, or until fork tender
 - <img src='/assets/Food/Sweet Spreads/Butternut/butternut-4.jpg' alt='' class='instruction-image'>

 - Flip over and let cool until you can safely handle it, about 5 minutes
 - <img src='/assets/Food/Sweet Spreads/Butternut/butternut-5.jpg' alt='' class='instruction-image'>

-- Scrape off the insides from the skin and place into a <a href='https://amzn.to/4adxMft'>large bowl</a>.
-Mash with a <a href='https://amzn.to/4r5boL0'>potato masher</a>, or blend in a <a href='https://amzn.to/4q0AUjI'>food processor</a>.
+- Place the entire squash (skins included!) into a <a href='https://amzn.to/4q0AUjI'>food processor</a>, and blend for a few minutes to form your puree
 Notes:
+- You can also turn this into mashed <a href='/misc/veggies#butternut-squash'>butternut squash</a>.
+Season to taste with garlic powder, onion powder, black pepper, salt, paprika, and parsley
 ---